stoplightio/docs/articles/enterprise/components/exporter.md

 To configure the Stoplight Exporter component, you will need to provide runtime values and connection details to the other necessary Stoplight components.
-The Exporter can be configured either by configuration file or through the environment.
+The Exporter can be configured either by the configuration file or through the environment.

 > The same configuration variables can be used regardless of installation type